csabszerko/blockchain-simulation/readme.md

 > - mining includes all transactions in the mempool for the next block
 > - gossip networks consist of all other nodes instead of just a subset
 > - no headers-first syncing
+> - gossip networks assume their nodes are synced when validating block and transaction proposals
 > - ...

 # todo